Where are we in the construction process?

 How will this building benefit our patients?

-As part of a long-term Denver water project, the city will bring a large water main across Colfax Ave. and through the National Jewish Health campus.
+As part of a long-term Denver storm water project, the city will bring a large water main across Colfax Ave. and through the National Jewish Health campus.
 National Jewish Health is working closely with the city to accommodate this project while causing as little impact as possible to National Jewish Health patients, visitors and staff.

 Which areas/departments/operations are moving into the new building?